English (ENGL)

 Offering: Spring Only, All Years

 This course introduces students to small-press publishing.
 Students solicit and read manuscripts from NIC and the community and collaboratively determine the contents of Trestle Creek Review, an annual literary magazine.
 Through the publication of the magazine, students become conversant with contemporary literature written by budding and established writers and gain skills in literary design, editing, and criticism.
-Additionally, students learn about the North American literary industry, and they gain practical tools to advance their own writing and editing careers through involvement with national and international small magazines and presses.
-Students receive acknowledgment on the masthead of Trestle Creek Review as members of the editorial staff.
+Additionally, students learn about the North American literary industry, and they gain practical tools to advance their own writing and editing careers through involvement on the masthead of Trestle Creek Review as members of the editorial staff.
 This course may be taken twice for credit.

 View Details